WHO ARE WE?

 As we traveled down the road of invention, our discoveries unlocked: battles against knock-offs, unscrupulous infringers, spineless arbitragers, slap-dash manufacturers, fake-reviewers, entitled bloggers, unlawful marketers, deceitful production companies (the list goes on).
 We came to a realization – inventors need help, support, education, legal advice, funding and empowerment.

 The idea for a foundation to support home-grown inventors was born.
+The Randy Cooper Foundation is a pro-bono help division of RuckSackNY.

 Whilst at Quantel, Natasha started as a Graphic Designer, but soon progressed to Product Demonstrator then Product Manager.
 While there, she spent time at the BBC News & Current Affairs Department, as well as several other large broadcasters around the world, providing training and graphics to well-known networks (e.g., NBC, CTV and FOX to name but a few).